yopyx/Deliclink-enhanced/README.md

 # DelicLink APP

-The project showcases a food app with smooth responsive user interactions in various screen sizes from choosing the location, surfing restaurants through filters and dishes search till adding the food to the cart for checkout
+The project showcases a food ordering app with smooth responsive user interactions in various screen sizes from choosing the location, surfing restaurants through filters and dishes search till adding the food to the cart for checkout.

 #### Table of Contents